atomist-skills/clj-kondo-skill/README.md

 * Run `clj-kondo` with the same consistent configuration across all of your Clojure code
 * Share `clj-kondo` configurations with other teams using GitHub gists.
-* Easily distinguish between warnings and violations that were already present and ones that are new from the latest Commit
+* Distinguish new warnings and violations from ones that were already present.
-* Compose check runs data into other skills

 # Before you get started